 What is your current read, last read, and the book you plan to read next?

 Current Read: The Midden by British satirical novelist Tom Sharpe (one of my favourite writers) and Shall We Tell the President?, an alternative fiction by Jeffrey Archer, one of several bestselling authors I read in college.
-I like Sharpe’s raw wit and offensive humour.
-Archer is an old hand at storytelling.
+I enjoy Sharpe's irreverent wit and outrageous humour.
+Archer, on the other hand, is an old hand at storytelling.
 Remember Kane and Abel?

 Next Read: To be honest, I have no idea.
-It’s usually a random choice, though, I’m tempted to read a P.G.
-Wodehouse or an Agatha Christie from my wife’s formidable collection.
-It’s been a while since I did.
-Wodehouse has me in splits even though his humour is stereotyped.
+My next book is usually a random choice, though I'm tempted to pick up a P.G.
+Wodehouse or an Agatha Christie from my wife’s collection.
+It's been a while since I last read either.
+Wodehouse still has me in splits, even if his humour occasionally follows familiar patterns.

-James Green, alias Sudden, the Texas outlaw.
-I have liked the character ever since my paternal uncle introduced me to the cowboy when I was 14.
+James Green, better known as Sudden, the Texas outlaw.
+I've admired the character ever since my paternal uncle introduced me to the eponymous western series when I was 14.

-Sudden, created by British writer Oliver Strange, is my favourite Western.
-He earns both nickname and notoriety because of his lightning draw; branded outlaw for crimes he didn't commit.
-In reality, Green the gunman is a gentleman, defending ordinary folks against crooked gamblers, ranchers, rustlers and land-grabbers, even as he quietly hunts for the two men who killed the man who raised him.
-Sudden also has a badge, a secret identity: Deputy Marshal United States, reporting to the governor of Arizona.
+Created by British writer Oliver Strange, Sudden is my favourite Western hero.
+He earns both his nickname and his notoriety because of his lightning-fast draw, and is branded an outlaw for crimes he never committed.
+In reality, Green is a gentleman with a gun, defending ordinary folk against crooked gamblers, ranchers, rustlers and land-grabbers, even as he quietly hunts down the two men who killed the man who raised him.
+Sudden also has a badge—and a secret identity: Deputy Marshal of the United States, reporting directly to the Governor of Arizona.

-While Strange, who never once travelled to America, wrote ten Sudden novels, fellow English writer Frederick H. Christian (Frederick Nolan in real life) wrote another five.
-You can’t tell the difference.
-This is the only series in any genre that I have read more than once.
+While Strange, who never once travelled to America, wrote ten Sudden novels, fellow English writer Frederick H. Christian (better known as Frederick Nolan) added another five after Strange's death.
+You can hardly tell the difference.
+This remains the only series, in any genre, that I have read more than once.

 What book reminds you of a specific place, time or person?

-I’m usually so engrossed in a book that I never think of relating the plot, setting or characters to real places and people.
-Such things seldom occur to me.
+I'm usually so engrossed in a book that I rarely relate its plot, setting or characters to real places or people.
+It simply doesn't occur to me.

 Which book has been with you most places?

-Plenty of spiritual books but mostly Love Never Faileth by the late Indian spiritual teacher and author, Eknath Easwaran, who established the nonprofit Blue Mountain Center of Meditation in California in 1961.
-This and most of Easwaran’s forty books serve as a useful and practical guide to leading a fulfilling life, through his simple eight-point programme of passage meditation.
-You can open any page in any of his books and you’ll be like, “Hey, this is for me!”
+Quite a few spiritual books, but mostly Love Never Faileth by the late Indian spiritual teacher and author Eknath Easwaran, who founded the nonprofit Blue Mountain Center of Meditation in California in 1961.
+This, and most of Easwaran's forty books, offers a practical guide to leading a more fulfilling life through his simple eight-point programme of passage meditation.
+You can open almost any page and think, "Hey, this is exactly what I needed."

 Which book have you reread the most?

-The only books I reread the most are philosophical and these include books by Easwaran and other mystics, including my spiritual preceptor.
-They have been my comfort zone, my mental prop, for over three decades.
+The books I have reread most often are philosophical and spiritual, particularly those by Easwaran and other mystics, including my own spiritual preceptor.
+They have been my comfort zone—my mental prop—for more than three decades.

-Not one, but two.
-The Mayor of Casterbridge and Jude the Obscure by Thomas Hardy.
-I read these powerful classics over a decade ago, thanks to my wife’s recommendation.
-Until then, I’d never read a classic, not counting abridged versions in school.
+Not one, but two: The Mayor of Casterbridge and Jude the Obscure by Thomas Hardy.
+I read these powerful classics more than a decade ago on my wife's recommendation.
+Until then, I had never read an unabridged classic, apart from the abridged versions we encountered in school.

 What are your three bookish confessions?

-1. I hoard books.
-I have several unread books that I bought in the eighties and nineties.
-Though, I have been exercising restraint—so far this year I bought just three books.
+1. I collect books.
+I still own several unread books that I bought in the 1980s and 1990s.
+Having said that, I have been exercising some restraint.
+So far this year, I have bought just three books.

-2. I will happily miss a bus or a train or an autorickshaw if I see used books on sale, even though I might not buy any and reach home late.
+2. I will happily miss a bus, train or autorickshaw if I spot secondhand books for sale, even if I end up buying nothing and reaching home late.

-There is something about being among secondhand books, which comprise 97% of my modest collection.
-This includes over two dozen used but mint-condition paperbacks of Don Pendleton’s Mack Bolan: The Executioner.
-As for new, I buy more Kindle books than paper books.
+There is a certain charm about secondhand books, which make up most of my modest collection.
+This includes over two dozen secondhand—but mint-condition—paperbacks of Don Pendleton’s Mack Bolan: The Executioner.
+As for new books, I now buy more Kindle editions than paperbacks.

 Have you ever seen a movie you liked more than the book?

-Maybe not more than books, but I liked all the movie adaptations of the novels of Jack Higgins (The Eagle Has Landed, A Prayer for the Dying) and Alistair MacLean (The Guns of Navarone, Where Eagles Dare, Ice Station Zebra).
-I also liked the cinematic versions of Harper Lee’s To Kill A Mockingbird and John Ball’s In the Heat of the Night.
-And that goes for the Harry Potter series, too.
+Perhaps not more than the books themselves, but I thoroughly enjoyed the film adaptations of Jack Higgins' The Eagle Has Landed and A Prayer for the Dying, and Alistair MacLean's The Guns of Navarone, Where Eagles Dare and Ice Station Zebra.
+I also liked the screen versions of Harper Lee’s To Kill A Mockingbird, John Ball’s In the Heat of the Night, and, of course, the Harry Potter films.

 Last page: read it first, or wait till the end?

-I have never read the last page first, even to end a book sooner, though I was tempted to do so with Irving Wallace’s The Second Lady.
+I've never read the last page first—not even to finish a book sooner—although I was tempted while reading Irving Wallace’s The Second Lady.
 If you’ve read the book, you’ll know why.

 Name a book that you acquired in an interesting way.